I am willing to bet that every human on the planet has experienced burn-out multiple times in their lives.

 5. Do something for yourself

 A burnt-out life is usually a very outwardly-focused life.
 You are too many things for too many people, and somewhere along the line, your own needs have been surpassed.
 It’s not selfish to do something for yourself purely to boost your mood.
-I have a list of 10 easy pick-me-ups to get you started if you’re out of ideas.
+I have a list of 10 easy pick-me-ups to get you started if you’re out of ideas, or you could try out a soothing new hobby (here’s an awesome list to get you started).
 Whatever you choose to do, ensure you do it with intention.
 Indulge the thought “I’m doing this for me”.

 As you begin to get used to incorporating small self-care habits into your days, it will become easier to add more and more until you strike a healthy balance and finally beat the burn-out.